-We have run a successful volunteers programme for the past 20 years.
-We currently have around 750 volunteers providing us with valuable support.
-They offer practical help to patients and visitors and complement the work of paid staff at the Trust.
+We run a very successful volunteers programme with over 750 volunteers providing practical help to patients and visitors and complementing the work of paid staff at the Trust.

 Our volunteers are not directly involved in patient care, but help provide extra support to patients, just as friends or family members might do.
 They come from all walks of life, and represent the diversity of the communities that we serve.
 All are dedicated to making the hospital a little friendlier and more comfortable for everyone.